wlhlm/scripts/README.md

 [raaapha/dict.cc.py](https://github.com/raaapha/dict.cc.py) and
 reworked/extended.

-The script's output is tab-delimited, meaning each line begins with searched phrase, than a tab character and the the translation.
+The script's output is tab-delimited, meaning each line begins with the searched phrase, then a tab character and then the translation.
 This normally does not look very pleasing, so I recommend piping the output to `column`:
 ```bash